NVIDIA/spark-rapids/integration_tests/README.md

 If you want to configure the Spark cluster you may also set environment variables for the tests.
 The name of the env var should be in the form `"PYSP_TEST_" + conf_key.replace('.', '_')`.
 Linux does not allow '.' in the name of an environment variable so we replace it with an underscore.
-If the property contains an underscore, replace substitute '__' for each original '_'.
+If the property contains an underscore, substitute '__' for each original '_'.
 For example, `spark.sql.catalog.spark_catalog` is represented by the environment variable `PYSP_TEST_spark_sql_catalog_spark__catalog`.